idechq/preprint-fe/docs/DesignDoc.md

 Navbar top right: login function

-LHS: A PDF view of the preprint occupying > 50% of the space, scrollable RHS top: Meta-information of the preprint
+LHS: A PDF view of the preprint occupying > 50% of the space, scrollable RHS tap 1: Meta-information of the preprint
-RHS bottom: Comments on the preprint
+RHS tap 2: Team information who generated the print, includes links to their other requirements and awards RHS tap 3: annotations
+RHS tap 4: comments

+### PDF Viewer / HTML display

+Undecided.